LinearizeLLM: An Agent-Based Framework for LLM-Driven Exact Linear Reformulation of Nonlinear Optimization Problems: Related Work

-This highlights the need for explicit guidance or agent-based decomposition when exact linearization is required.
-To fill that research gap, we introduce \textit{LinearizeLLM}, a multi-agent pipeline that reformulates every nonlinear pattern individually and guarantees solver-ready linear models.
+These results motivate explicit guidance or agent-based decomposition when exact linearization is required.
+Motivated by this gap, we present \textit{LinearizeLLM}, a multi-agent pipeline that reformulates each detected nonlinear pattern individually to produce solver-ready linear models.
 The next section details its workflow.